lidofinance/lido-ethereum-sdk/packages/sdk/README.md

 - `...populateTX`: returns ready to sign transaction object with all data encoded
 - `...simulateTX`: performs dry-ran of the transaction to see if it will execute on the network

+For `wrapEth` only `wrapEthEstimateGas` is available instead of `simulateTx` but you can use it all the same for checking transaction validity.

 ## Withdrawal

 ### Call